Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    ncn-m# cp -p /root/.ssh/id_rsa /root/.ssh/id_rsa.pub k8s/${K8SVERSION}/filesystem.squashfs/root/.ssh
    ```

-1. Add the public SSH key for the root account to `authorized_keys`.
+1. Replace the public SSH key for the root account to `authorized_keys`.

-   This example assumes that an RSA key was generated so it adds the id_rsa.pub file to authorized_keys.
+   This example assumes that an RSA key was generated so it adds the `id_rsa.pub` file to `authorized_keys`.
+It also removes any previously authorized keys.
+Feel free to manage this differently to retain additional keys if desired.

    ```bash
    ncn-m# cat /root/.ssh/id_rsa.pub > k8s/${K8SVERSION}/filesystem.squashfs/root/.ssh/authorized_keys